 - If the car is not in working order, a fee will be charged to handle any loading difficulties.

-- Some auto movers offer a discount if more than one car is shipped to the same destination.
+- Some auto transport companies offer a discount if more than one car is shipped to the same destination.

 - A terminal-to-terminal discount is available through some shippers.
 The owner drives the car to the loading dock and picks it up at the destination point.